ruby-grape/grape/README.markdown

       rescue_from ArgumentError, NotImplementedError # :all for all errors end

+## Including Modules

+You can use a more modular approach to compose an API by including other modules that implement the `included` callback.

+    module TwitterApiStatus
+      def included(api) do
+        api.resource :statuses do
+          get :public_timeline do
+            Tweet.limit(20)
+          end
+        end
+      end
+    end

+    class Twitter::API < Grape::API
+      include TwitterApiStatus
+    end

 ## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.